 Oleksandr: It’s hard for me to judge the situation in Ukraine at the moment because for the last 12 years I’ve been living in Switzerland.
-I think that due to the social structure, Ukrainian musicians have a chance to concentrate on what’s important.
-They have an opportunity to master their skills for concerts and contests.
+I think that due to the musician education traditions, Ukrainian musicians have a chance to concentrate on what’s important.
+They have an opportunity to master their skills for concerts and music competitions.

 Advice to young musicians